masteranson/masteranson.github.io/Molecular-Dynamics.markdown

 <div align="justify">

-This simulation technique is the same as the <a href="https://foldingathome.org/">Folding@Home</a> project you may have heard of.
+Molecular dynamic simulations are the basis of the <a href="https://foldingathome.org/">Folding@Home</a> project you may have heard of.
 Essentially by simulating a nanoscale system, we can take meaningful statistical averages and interpret the phenomea in macroscopic terms while assuming sufficient ergodicity.
-Though I am not qualified to explain why we should trust the results from this type of numerical model, you can read more about MD <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2800798/pdf/nihms-127989.pdf">here</a>.
+Though I am not qualified to explain why the data from this type of numerical modelling has any meaning in real life, this <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2800798/pdf/nihms-127989.pdf">paper</a>
+ may provide good insight on this topic.

 <p align="center">